Adjusting Studio

 Dates

-APA: Year in parentheses immediately after author: (2018).
-Day/month appear only for newspapers, blogs, and dated web content.
+APA: Year in parentheses right after the author: (2018).
+Day and month appear only for newspapers, blogs, and dated web content.

 Chicago: Month Day, Year: March 14, 2024.
 Full month names.
 Day-Month-Year is allowed in British editions.